 Mizel, a businessman and Republican donor, has been described as a “close friend” of the Democratic presidential hopeful.
 Mizel organized Hickenlooper’s 2013 trip to Israel and the lawmaker has traveled on a plane owned by Mizel’s company, MDC holdings, on at least one occasion.
 In 2007, the real estate developer honored Hickenlooper with a community enrichment award given through the Mizel Institute.

 Mizel has been described as “a go-to person for Republicans looking to understand Israel and demonstrate their support for it.”
 He serves on the board of the Republican Jewish Coalition and plans trips for Republican political hopefuls, including arranging meetings with Israeli leaders, In 2016, Mizel helped organize a fundraiser for then-presidential candidate Donald Trump, for which attendees paid up to $25,000.

 Mizel declined a request for comment by the Jewish Telegraphic Agency on the pair’s relationship and how they navigate their obvious political differences.

 He seems to have a favorite Yiddish word.

 Hickenlooper used Yiddish to make a point about unity in Colorado when he was inaugurated as governor in 2011.

-“There’s a Yiddish word, ‘landsman,’ which roughly translated means ‘a fellow villager’ – a stranger, perhaps, but still someone you welcome because you know they share a common connection in the village of your ancestors,” he said in the speech.
+“There’s a Yiddish word, ‘landsman,’ which roughly translated means ‘a fellow villager’ – a stranger, perhaps, but still someone you welcome because you know they share a common connection in the village of your ancestors,”

 “I think we can learn from this Yiddish expression and the warmth it evokes.
 This value doesn’t spring from government.
 But it can teach all of us to govern together.
 I feel that every Coloradan is a member of our administration.”